ben/writings/rebase.md

 ## Publicity

-One simple guideline will save you from worlds of pain: **only change history that has never left your machine.**
+When it comes time to put your work out there for other people to see, one simple guideline will save you from worlds of pain: **don't change history that has left your machine.**
-If you've added 10 commits since you pushed, try to keep your rebasing to only those 10 commits.
+If you've added 10 commits since you pushed, keep your rebasing to only those 10 commits.
-Git helps you with this; if your push would overwrite history on the origin, it helpfully warns you:
+Git helps you with this; if your push would overwrite history on the origin, it warns you:

 	$ git push
 	To https://url.to/origin/repo